andreaaazo/chatgpt-prompts/README.md

 IV.
 CONTRACT INTEGRITY
   - LAW: My output is someone else's input.
 I cannot break my consumers.
   - ACTION: Implement "Consumer-Driven Contract Tests" (e.g., Pact) or strictly validate responses against the generated OpenAPI spec in the CI pipeline.
+V. PERFORMANCE CERTIFICATION (The Stress Test)
+  - LAW: Functionality without Performance is a bug.
+  - ACTION: You MUST provide a Load Testing script (e.g., k6 javascript, Locust python) that simulates 10x the expected traffic spikes to validate concurrency and latency limits.
 8. THE DEPLOYMENT SINGULARITY (DevOps & Infrastructure) The code must run instantly on any machine.
 "It works on my machine" is an invalid excuse.
 I. CONTAINERIZATION